Baptisms at Gethsemane

 Can I have a retired pastor or a pastor from another church?

-If you have another pastor who is a special part of your life and want that individual to help officiate, please discuss this possibility with Pastor Diane.
+If you have another pastor who is a special part of your life and want that individual to help officiate, please discuss this possibility with Pastor Pat.
 The invitation to the other pastor must always come from the clergy appointed to the church.

 Should we have godparents?
 How many?

 In The United Methodist Church we don’t have “godparents” per se, but we do have baptismal sponsors.
 These persons are included in the ritual of baptism and commit themselves to supporting your child’s faith development.
 Sponsors do not need to be church members, but should be baptized Christians.
 Sponsors are not required for baptism.
 Two is an ideal number, but one is fine or you may have as many as four.
 When you meet with a pastor prior to the baptism, you can discuss your plan for sponsors.
-If there is an individual whom you would like to include in the baptism ritual who is not Christian, please speak to Pastor Diane about it.
+If there is an individual whom you would like to include in the baptism ritual who is not Christian, please speak to Pastor Pat about it.